- Text Tempe Nakiska

 There was also the strong scent of Calvin Klein sex appeal, intensified by PVC coats and tactile feather dresses.
 One floral number verged on Stepford territory, only it was sheathed in transparent plastic – both protective and revealing at once, twisting domestic conventions.
 Much like Richard Prince’s Nurse Paintings, fetishising traditional notions of caretaking and servitude.

-That mood’s no coincidence: Richard Prince was one of the three artists whose works featured in Simons’ first campaign for Calvin Klein, released this week.
+And that reference point should come as little surprise: Richard Prince was one of the three artists whose works featured in Simons’ first campaign for Calvin Klein, released this week.
 Simons is an art-enthusiast whose career has been framed by the blurring of art and fashion boundaries.
 In today’s show it ran deeper than just the Sterling Ruby set: everywhere from the bright Keith Haring primary colours, to the climactic all-leather looks that would have looked comfortable in one of Robert Mapplethorpe’s kinkier photographs, to the experimental silhouettes of the outerwear on girls and boys.

 It all pointed to an elevation of the all-American Calvin Klein ideal, in line with a more intellectual aesthetic.
 Just take this week’s arty new campaign.
 Yes, models wore classic blue denim or underwear, but their faces weren’t turned at the camera – rather, at works of art.
 For a brand whose most iconic campaigns have featured major models or celebrities wearing a minor amount of clothing, it’s progressive.
 Add today’s show into the mix – a celebration as much as it was a subversion of the romantic ideal of America – and what you’ve got is ultimate Raf Simons, exploring the cultural zeitgeist as he simultaneously questions it to pieces.
 This might not be America, but it’s Raf Simons, and it’s genius.